UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Made sponge LEGENDARY
 - Made red-fan LEGENDARY
 - Made some gloves EPIC
 - Fixed 8ball and L-ball
+- Fixed purple-loaf being purple, made it match NEW shop slots
+- Fixed map not working
+- FIXED food items with "On Pulse" triggers
+- Made stonefruits more expensive
+- Nerfed bomb / 7-ball

 ## =============================
 ## TODO:
 ## =============================

-- FIXED purple-loaf being purple, made it match NEW shop slots

-- FIXED map not working

-- FIXED food items with "On Pulse" triggers

 - FIXED: 2 turnip softlock
 - (IDEA: make it so `footItem`s can only activate once they have been moved?)